'39

 "'39" is a song by British rock band Queen.
 Composed by lead guitarist Brian May, it is the fifth track on their fourth studio album A Night at the Opera.
 The song was also the B-side to "You're My Best Friend".

-The song relates the tale of a group of space explorers who embark on what is, from their perspective, a year-long voyage.
-Upon their return, however, they realise that a hundred years have passed, because of the time dilation effect in Einstein's special theory of relativity, and the loved ones they left behind are now all dead or aged.
+Inspired by May's studies in astrophysics, the song relates the tale of a group of astronauts who embark on what is, from their perspective, a year-long voyage.
+Upon their return, however, they realise that a hundred years have passed on Earth due to the effects of time dilation from traveling at relativistic speeds, and the loved ones they left behind are now all dead or aged.

 Recording

 May sings lead vocal on the studio recording of the song, one of his few lead vocals on Queen recordings.

 May had asked bassist John Deacon to play double bass as a joke but a couple of days later he found Deacon in the studio with the instrument, and he had already learned to play it.

 May had been working on his thesis in astrophysics, but eventually abandoned his studies to pursue his career with Queen.
 In 2006, he resumed his studies and eventually completed his thesis, titled A Survey of Radial Velocities in the Zodiacal Dust Cloud, and received his PhD in 2008.

 Since Queen had named their albums A Night at the Opera and A Day at the Races after two of the Marx Brothers' most popular films, surviving brother Groucho Marx invited Queen to visit him at his Los Angeles home in March 1977 (five months before he died).
 The band thanked him, and performed "'39" a cappella.

 The song is the 39th album track released by the band when counting each album track from the debut album onwards.